khimo/khimo.github.io/bli-guides/bli-link-third-party-service.md

 _BeoLiving Intelligence_ has the ability to integrate with different Cloud Services, e.g.: Alexa.
 Integration level with _BeoLiving Intelligence_ depends on each service.
-> Some examples of different capabilities: voice control of specific light or group of lights, thermostats, _Bang & Olufsen_ A/V devices or receive an email when _BeoLiving Intelligence_ fires a specific command or triggers a specific event.
+> **Some examples of different capabilities are**: voice control of specific light or group of lights, thermostats, _Bang & Olufsen_ A/V devices or receive an email when _BeoLiving Intelligence_ fires a specific command or triggers a specific event.

-Description of your installation's control capabilities through each third party cloud service can be found in their respective websites.

-This ability is available in all modes of _BeoLiving Intelligence_, as it comes from factory and after upgrading to _BeoLiving Intelligence PRO_.
+This ability is available in all modes of _BeoLiving Intelligence_ (as it comes from factory and after upgrading to _BeoLiving Intelligence PRO_).

 The scope of this document comprises the necessary knowledge and steps to follow to link _BeoLiving Intelligence_ with third party cloud services.